Simplify invoice matching: Automate matching invoices to POs

 With manual data capture reduced, exceptions and discrepancies will also be easier to spot.
 Moreover, comparing data will involve less tab-switching or copy-pasting between systems.
 Everything is automatically extracted and consolidated in a centralized system — whether it is on your email inbox, ERP, or a shared drive.
 This streamlined data capture process saves your team hours of manual work and reduces the risk of errors.

-2. Use to automate invoice matching
+2. Use AI to automate invoice matching

 IDP tools can automatically compare invoices with purchase orders (2-way matching), purchase orders and receiving documents (3-way matching), or purchase orders, receiving documents, and inspection reports (4-way matching).